 However, I make sure to only use the Windows Defender antivirus that comes as part of the operating system and I don’t feel any need or desire to use a 3rd party software.
 It hasn’t done anything bad to my PC yet!

-Various console apps have gotten into “fights” with various anti-virus software in the past, which can lead to your critical show software getting disabled or removed – which is why I only use the operating system’s internal anti-virus.
+Various console apps have gotten into “fights” with various 3rd-party anti-virus software in the past, which can lead to your critical show software getting disabled or removed – which is why I only use the operating system’s internal anti-virus.

 USB Power Saving